ysyk2021/the-self-aware-leader-techniques-for-personal-growth-and-business-success/src/chapter-1-1.md

-Introduction: Overview of the Book's Purpose and Structure
+Overview of the Book's Purpose and Structure
 ==========================================================

 Welcome to "The Self-Aware Leader: Techniques for Personal Growth and Business Success".
 This book is designed to provide leaders with the tools and strategies they need to develop self-awareness and use it to achieve personal and professional success.